eme64/blog/_posts/2023-05-16-SuperWord-Scheduling.md

 we know that the first member's input memory state is the memory state for the vector operation.

+**Please leave a comment below**

+To edit/delete a comment: click on the `date` above your comment, e.g. `just now` or `5 minutes ago`.
+This takes you to the GitHub issue page associated with this blog post.
+Find your comment, and edit/delete it by clicking the three dots `...` on the top right.

 <script src="https://utteranc.es/client.js"
         repo="eme64/blog"
         issue-term="pathname"